 I’m Barbara Hallock.
-I completed my Master of Information Science at Indiana University School of Library and Information Science in December of 2012.
+I completed my Master of Information Science at Indiana University School of Library and Information Science (now the Department of Information and Library Sciences within the School of Informatics and Computing) in December of 2012.
 I work as a systems analyst on an NSF-funded supercomputing project, and dabble in web development in my offtime.
 I’m an excellent copy-writer, a decent web designer, and a passable graphic designer; in my spare time I like to dabble in photo-manipulation and fantasy-setting creative writing, as well as tabletop role playing games with my friends (be warned: I roll 20s!).

 In addition, I’m a sometimes-blogger, sometimes-baker, and sometimes-candle-stick-maker (okay, maybe not that last one).
 My particular field of interest is educational technology: one day, I’d like to get the opportunity to help teachers use emerging technologies to engage and educate students.
 I could go on about that for days and days, and I’m at my most happy when I’m teaching someone to use some new nifty piece of software I’ve discovered.